NSHipster/articles/2015-04-13-unmanaged.md

 - The **Create Rule** states that a function with `Create` or `Copy` in its name returns ownerships to the call of the function.
 That is to say, the caller of a `Create` or `Copy` function will eventually need to call `CFRelease` on the returned object.

 - The **Get Rule** isn't so much a rule of its own as it is a catch-all for everything that doesn't follow the Create Rule.
 A function doesn't have `Create` or `Copy` in its name?
 It follows the Get rule instead, returning *without* transferring ownership.
-If you want the returned object to persist, it's up to you to retain it.
+If you want the returned object to persist, in most cases it's up to you to retain it.

 > If you're a belt-and-suspenders-and-elastic-waistband programmer like I am, check the documentation as well.
-Even when they follow the proper name convention, most APIs also explicitly state which rule they follow.
+Even when they follow the proper name convention, most APIs also explicitly state which rule they follow, and any exceptions to the common cases.

 Wait—this article is about *Swift*.
 Let's get back on track.